Notifications

 • An existing program has already signed a 2025–26 Affordability Grant agreement.

-• Once licensed, for-profit programs can still apply for the provincially funded Alberta Child Care Grant Funding Program, which includes wage top-up, professional development, release time and mandatory employer contribution funding for certified early childhood educators.
+For-profit programs ineligible for affordability funding can still apply to become licensed.
+Once licensed, for-profit programs can then apply for the provincially funded Alberta Child Care Grant Funding Program, which includes wage top-up, professional development, release time and mandatory employer contribution funding for certified early childhood educators.

 • Non-profit program eligibility